hanshuebner/g-tumblr/README.md

 # g-tumbler - Automatically upload images from SD-Card to tumblr

+NOTE:  THIS IS WORK IN PROCESS AND NOTHING IS FINISHED YET

 Some cameras have functionality to queue images for printing from the built-in UI.
 Such print jobs are stored as DPOF files on the camera's mass storage medium.
 This program reads DPOF files and uploads images